Life Alert Medical Alert System Review 2024

 I asked for clarification on their product lineup, and she informed me that every Life Alert customer must have the standard Master Unit for service.
 You can then get the Help Button and GPS + Mobile device as add-ons.
 I wanted more details on the systems and their pricing, so Esmeralda transferred me to the sales line to get all the details.

 Cindy from Life Alert’s sales team cleared up my remaining questions.
-She informed me that, rather than offering each system separately, Life Alert offers different bundle plans: one with all three items ($89.95 per month), and one with a Master Unit and a choice between the Mobile + GPS and the Help Button ($69.95 per month).
+She informed me that, rather than offering each system separately, Life Alert offers bundle plans: one with all three items ($89.95 per month) and one with a Master Unit and a choice between the Mobile + GPS and the Help Button ($69.95 per month).
 I decided to order the plan with all three items to get the best deal and better understand Life Alert’s services.

 Setting Up My System

-• A technician may already be on the way.
+- A technician may already be on the way.
 Depending on where you live, Life Alert may have a technician deliver the system to you rather than ship it separately.

 Master Unit Setup

 To set up my Master Unit, I plugged it into the wall and put on my pendant.
 I placed the base unit in the kitchen, a central location in my home.
-To make a test call, I pressed the large yellow and white button labeled “HELP” in red letters on the base unit.
+To make a test call, I pressed the large, yellow-and-white button labeled “HELP” in red letters on the base unit.
 A robotic voice informed me that the dispatch center was being called and to stand by.
 After about two minutes I was connected to a Life Alert dispatcher.
 The dispatcher asked if I needed help, and I told them I was running a test using the two-way talk feature.

-I noticed that Life Alert’s speaker is very loud, which is excellent if you have hearing loss or are connecting to the base unit from another room.
+I noticed that Life Alert’s speaker is very loud, which is excellent if you have hearing loss or you’re connecting to the base unit from another room.
 There’s also a small gray “cancel” button at the top of the base unit, so you can cancel the call in case of a false alarm.

 Next, I tested the pendant by walking across the house into the living room and pressing the gray help button.
 I could hear the base unit firing up to make a call, and I was connected again to a dispatcher in around two minutes.
 All of the operators I spoke with were incredibly helpful and attentive.
 Customer reviews commend Life Alert’s operators for staying on the line with them until help arrives.